-A contract administrator is a business professional who plays a key role in ensuring a company’s contracts are effectively managed and enforced.
+A contract administrator is a business and legal professional who plays a key role in ensuring a company’s contracts are effectively managed and enforced.
 They perform a range of tasks like drafting, negotiating, and overseeing the execution of different service agreements.

 This article will explore the role of a contract administrator in more detail, plus why you might consider hiring this kind of professional in the first place.